sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

 If you watch the log output you will see the stack initialize, and after a bit you will see the data update tasks (that we originally saw in Part 1) running.

+Eventually you should see working graphs at [http://localhost:8080](http://localhost.8080) that look like what you see live at [https://stockpicker.sloanahrens.com](https://stockpicker.sloanahrens.com).

 Destroy the stack by hitting `ctl-c` then running:

 ```bash